haoxiang-xu/data-551-project/doc/reflection-milestone2.md

 - The incomplete summary statistics panel limits dynamic insights into top predictors.
 - The potential map chart cannot currently link with other visualizations due to differences in the dataset, restricting integrated analysis.
 - The line chart for popularity trends has not been finalized or created, leaving some popularity insights unexplored.
+- The dynamic change causing by filter among visualizations is not properly implemented. (work but not good)

 ## Future Improvements
 To enhance the dashboard, we plan to: